Mina Rees: Personal life

 Rees was the daughter of Moses and Alice Louise (née Stackhouse) Rees.
 Her mother (Alice Louise) emigrated from Germany in 1882.
-Mina Rees grew up with four siblings: Elsie Isabella Rees, Albert L Rees, Clyde Harvey Rees, and Calrence Eugene Rees.
+Mina Rees grew up with her four siblings: Elsie Isabella Rees, Albert L Rees, Clyde Harvey Rees, and Calrence Eugene Rees.
 The family moved from Cleveland, Ohio to the Bronx, New York City.
 Here, Rees received her primary education in the city's public schools.
 In 1955, Rees married physician Leopold Brahdy (1892–1977) who she had met a party in 1936.
-Upon their meeting, they went to Russia together to learn more about their culture, and while on the trip Rees was able to attend a mathematical congress in Oslo.
-Due to his interests in science as well, Rees often stated that they made good partners.
+Rees and Brahdy shared a common interest in science which was often spoken of by Rees and she felt that it made them good partners.
 Mina Rees died in 1997 at the Mary Manning Walsh home in Manhattan.

 Education

-After a suggestion from a junior high teacher, Rees took an entrance exam and was accepted into a school for gifted women, Hunter College High School in New York City.
-She graduated valedictorian in 1919, after taking 4 years of mathematics classes.
+Rees was accepted to a prestigious school for gifted women known as Hunter College High School in New York City.
+She graduated valedictorian in 1919 after taking 4 years of mathematics classes.
 After graduation, Rees attended Hunter College where she majored in mathematics.
 As a sophomore there, she was given the opportunity to teach a laboratory trigonometry class, which she prepared for by attending a class at Teachers College, Columbia University.
 While a student, she became a part-time teacher at Hunter High School.
 She graduated summa cum laude with a math major at Hunter College in 1923.
-She received a master's degree in mathematics from Teachers College, Columbia University in 1925, where she also studied law.
+She received a master's degree in mathematics from Teachers College, Columbia University in 1925.
 At that time, she was told unofficially that "the Columbia mathematics department was not really interested in having women candidates for PhD's".
 She started teaching at Hunter College then took a sabbatical to study for the doctorate at the University of Chicago in 1929.
 She earned her doctorate in 1931 with a dissertation on abstract algebra titled "Division algebras associated with an equation whose group has four generators," published in the American Journal of Mathematics, Vol 54 (Jan.
 1932), 51–65.
 Her advisor was Leonard Dickson, who agreed to help Rees with division algebra even though he was no longer in the field.
 Dickson was known to advise female scientists, and he worked with 8% of all women PhDs in mathematics in the US.